R4H-Workshop/R4H-Workshop.github.io/_pages/attendance.md

 ### Expression of interest

 <p style="text-align: justify;">
-If you plan to attend GROUND 2023, please fill in this form, as this will help us estimate the in-person numbers, as well as share follow-up details about the workshop with all attendees.
+If you plan to attend the GROUND 2023, please fill in this form, as this will help us estimate the in-person numbers, as well as share follow-up details about the workshop with all attendees.
 </p>

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSchdWEchOvA8UtSdgRaliJTbSGKo325fmKmEhpqyPJUOGKsyA/viewform?embedded=true" height="1089" frameborder="0" marginheight="0" marginwidth="0" style="width:100%;">Loading…</iframe>